jessicarush/react-notes/nextjs_middleware.md

 - can have modifiers on named parameters (starting with `:`): `/about/:path*` matches `/about/a/b/c` because `*` is zero or more. `?` is zero or one and `+` one or more
 - can use regular expression enclosed in parenthesis: `/about/(.*)` is the same as `/about/:path*`
 - values need to be constants so they can be statically analyzed at build-time.
 Dynamic values such as variables will be ignored.

+Note: When using a negative lookahead matcher, you should write **one string**.
+When I tried breaking it into two negative lookup strings, neither would work.

 ### conditional statements